xmly/ExtractMetaData/README.md

   - `npm run start`

 * User is supposed to provide one of the following inputs:
-  1. Github URL - public
+  - Github URL - public
-  2. Directory path - absolute
+  - Directory path - absolute

+## Supported Technologies

+  - The following technologies are parsed using this tool:
+    - Java : Maven, Gradle
+    - Node : Package.json
+    - Yarn : yarn.lock
+    - Go : Gopkg.toml
+    - Ruby : Gemfile
+    - Python : Requirements.txt

+  - I am parsing the meta data using this [list](https://github.com/PhaniKumarAdiraju/ExtractMetaData/blob/master/utils.js), so you will see unknownRunTimes in the output.
+You can add more extensions to parse more technologies

 ## Example
  - Input given by user: `https://github.com/PhaniKumarAdiraju/Readable-react-nanodegree`